Neural net modeling of equilibria in NSTX-U: Eqnet

 \subsection{Data inputs and outputs}

 The ground truth training data is composed of equilibria generated from the EFIT01 reconstruction algorithm \cite{Lao1985,Sabbagh2001} during the 2015-2016 NSTX-U campaign.
 EFIT01 is a magnetics-only equilibrium reconstruction code which is run automatically after each shot and thus offers a sizeable database of samples ($\sim$25000 equilibria, spaced 5-10ms apart, from 220 shots).
 One limitation of magnetics-only reconstructions is that the pressure and current profiles are not well-constrained.
-On NSTX-U there does exist a small number of discharges for which kinetic equilibria exist (where pressure and current are constrained by Thomson and MSE diagnostic data).
-However, the EFIT01 reconstruction is generally considered to have high accuracy in fitting the boundary which makes it sufficient for this use-case, and is beneficial due to the higher number of samples.
+On NSTX-U there does exist a small number of discharges for which kinetic equilibria exist (pressure and current constrained by Thomson and Motional-Stark-Effect diagnostic data).
+However, EFIT01 is sufficiently accurate for boundary and shape control purposes and its usage is beneficial due to the higher number of samples.
+It is known that EFIT01 is sufficiently accurate because the NSTX-U shape controller internally uses RTEFIT, and EFIT01 is more accurate than RTEFIT.
+These two codes are mostly identical but without real-time constraints EFIT01 can run for more iterations until convergence.

 As mentioned, the data inputs and outputs vary depending on the mode of operation.
 In the forward mode, the NN maps the coil currents, vacuum vessel currents, P' and FF' profiles to the equilibrium flux map.
-This mode is useful for simulations and optimizing coil current trajectories, since most of these data inputs are readily available from the shape control model (described in more detail in \cref{sec:pertnet}).
+This mode is useful for simulations and optimizing coil current trajectories, since most of these data inputs are readily available from the shape control model (described in more detail in \cref{sec:response_model}).
 The shape control model integrates a state vector $\vec{I}$ consisting of the plasma, coil, and vessel currents and thus all the current sources are available as inputs at each time step.
 Often, additional states $\beta_p$ and $l_i$ are included to track information about the pressure and current ($l_i$ corresponds with the peaked-ness of the plasma current profile).
 These 2 scalars are almost information-equivalent to knowing the EFIT01 P' and FF' profiles, which by design consist of 1 and 3 basis functions respectively.
 (We train with the P' and FF' profiles instead of $\beta_p, l_i$ for flexibility in use cases, since \cref{eq:GS} is the standard formulation).

 The output of the model is the equilibrium flux values at all grid locations $\psi_g$, although for better data compression, the NN actually outputs only the plasma flux $\psi_g^{pla}$.
 The total flux is the sum of the plasma flux and flux from the external sources.